BobanSpasic/MiniDexedLibrarian/README.md

 - conversion of various 4OP voice files to DX7 format (Low priority.
 Alternative: DXconvert from http://dxconvert.martintarenskeen.nl/ )

-The current state of the development can be tested on Windows 64-bit.
+The current state of the development can be tested on Windows 10 and Linux (I use Linux Mint).
 The compiled files are in the BIN directory.

 Linux Qt5:
 ![MDCC_Lin_Qt5](https://user-images.githubusercontent.com/68187526/206912419-a7c5030b-384e-4a50-96f4-b10689b12255.png)